THE SUNDERLAND SITE - PAGE 004

 The next fine image shows a railway engine with hopper cars containing coal, crossing the bascule bridge.
 The major portion of an image from the collection of the Sunderland Museum & Winter Gardens, whom we thank.

-Another fine image of the bridge has been available for many years & can be seen here.
+Another fine image of the bridge used to be Facebook available for many years but is no longer available.
+Either this image or this image, I think.
 Also from the Sunderland Museum & Winter Gardens collection, it would seem.
 And many more images of the bridge are on this page.
 And a fine image from Getty Images which would grace these pages were an early original image to become available to the webmaster.

 The bascule bridge was, I read featured as a 'cutaway' in the centre of the EAGLE comic of Nov.
 9, 1951.
 The accompanying text gave details of the bridge & a key to numbers of the cutaway with a part-by-part analysis of how the bridge worked.
 Such centre page 'cutaways' were, I learn, a hugely popular feature of EAGLE comics for many years - they focused upon the latest developments in aircraft, ships, rail & road transport & weaponry.